The Japanese Tea Ceremony at Ju-An

 However, if you wish to wear a kimono it can only enrich your experience of the Japanese Tea Ceremony and afterwards you can wonder through the streets of Kyoto wearing your kimono and do some shopping to the admiration of the locals.

-We have an arrangement with Yumeyakata, a kimono rental company very close to us, and we recommend you to hire through us.
+We have an arrangement with Yumeyakata, a kimono rental company very close to us, and we recommend you to hire through them.
 You find all the information here.

 TESTIMONIALS FROM OUR HONORED GUESTS